What is Bu Zhong Yi Qi Tang?

 - Sheng Ma (Cimcifuga) to raise Spleen

-This herbal blend is derived from the ancient Chinese herbal formula Bu Zhong Yi Qi Tang from Pe Wei Lun (Discussion of Spleen and Stomach), which was written in 1249 by Li Ao.
+Bu Zhong Yi Qi Tang comes from the ancient Chinese herbal formula Bu Zhong Yi Qi Tang from the Pe Wei Lun (Discussion of Spleen and Stomach), by Li Ao (1249 AD).

 Our clients have seen wonderful improvements in the health conditions of their pets using herbal blends to take care of a variety of health issues.
 Please contact our clinic at any time if you have questions about herbal remedies!